Trust Your Firebox Repair Or Rebuild To PA’s Only CSIA Master Chimney Sweep

 - Firebox Rebuilds — When damage spreads beyond just the joints between the brick and the brick itself starts cracking and spalling, you’ll need to have the damaged brick replaced or the firebox completely rebuilt.
 For a safer, longer-lasting firebox, we use firebrick rather than a standard masonry brick.
 Firebrick or refractory brick is made of a refractory ceramic material and is able to withstand higher temperatures without damage.

 - Cast Iron Firebacks — Another great option for protecting your firebox against heat damage and getting more heat from your fireplace is to invest in a cast iron fireback.
 These cast iron plates are placed against the back wall of the firebox, and while they may seem decorative, they serve an important function.
-Not only will they protect the back wall against the high heat of the fire, but they’ll take that heat and radiate it back into the home, so you can more warmth from every fire.
+Not only will they protect the back wall against the high heat of the fire, but they’ll take that heat and radiate it back into the home, so you can enjoy more warmth from every fire.

 Is your firebox damaged and in need of repair?
 Let us help!
 We’re experienced, professional, certified, and ready to take care of any and all of your chimney and fireplace needs.
 Call 610-626-2439 or fill out our online appointment request form today to schedule your inspection and firebox repair with Delaware County’s most qualified chimney professionals!